neovim/pynvim/docs/installation.rst

 Installation
 ============

-The Neovim's Python client supports Python 2.7, and 3.3 or later.
+The Neovim Python client supports Python 2.7, and 3.3 or later.

 Using pip
 ---------